dcsndevs/exam-practice/README.md

 ## Credits

 ### Code Reference:
 W3schools was instrumental to the success of this project.
-It was often used to learn quick fetures or to compare and see where errors are.
+It was often used to learn quick features or to compare and see where errors are.

 ### Practice Questions:
 The questions used in this project were gotten from past questions of the Unified Tertiary Matriculation Examination in Nigeria.